Francis Seow: Writings

-In his semi-autobiography, To Catch a Tartar: A Dissident in Lee Kuan Yew's Prison, Seow wrote about his career in the Singapore Legal Service, opposition politics and his personal experience of being detained by the Internal Security Department.
-He also accuses the Singapore government of authoritarianism and human rights abuse under Lee Kuan Yew's administration.
-The book also contains a foreword by Devan Nair, the third President of Singapore, equally critical of the Singaporean government.
-Seow also wrote another book, The Media Enthralled, which describes how he believes the Singapore government undermined freedom of the media and turned the media into pro-government mouthpieces.
-He is also the author of Beyond Suspicion? – The Singapore Judiciary that explores key cases in which the Singapore judiciary has bowed to political pressure.
+In his semi-autobiography, To Catch a Tartar: A Dissident in Lee Kuan Yew's Prison, Seow wrote about his career in the Singapore Legal Service (SLS), opposition politics and his personal experience of being detained by the Internal Security Department (ISD).
+He also accused the Singaporean government of authoritarianism under the administration of Lee Kuan Yew's People's Action Party (PAP).

+The book also contains a foreword by Devan Nair, the third President of Singapore and a former PAP politician who had a falling out with the government.
+Seow also wrote another book, The Media Enthralled, which describes how he believes that the PAP has undermined freedom of the press after gaining power and turned the media into pro-government mouthpieces.
+He is also the author of Beyond Suspicion? – The Singapore Judiciary that explores key cases in which the judiciary had allegedly bowed to political pressure.